-They allowed us to celebrate them for a few minutes before soberly leading us back to the tomato droplet and supervising its removal.
+They allowed us to celebrate them for several minutes before soberly leading us back to the tomato droplet and supervising its removal.

-Now, in situations like this, I think that there is about a 50% chance that we are Master Geniuses of Parenthood; but there’s also a 50% chance that we are raising a manipulative narcissist.
+Now, in situations like this, I think there’s about a 50% chance that we are Master Geniuses of Parenthood–and there’s a 50% chance that we are raising a manipulative narcissist.

 But then, we all came out of it with our dignity more or less intact, and a floor free of orange peels, and a not-half-bad IPA slushy.

 We still face the menace in about 60% of clean up situations… but that’s probably because I continue to “help” in 65%.

 And so, somewhere in hell, B.F.
 Skinner is shaking his head in disgust at my weakness, and John Bowlby is wringing his hands at my cruelty.
 What can I say?
 I doubt either of them spent that much time fighting the orange peel battle, between writing their books and torturing their lab rats.